 Many people can’t wear standard contact lenses.
-This is especially true of patients with severe dry eye syndrome, keratoconus, irregular astigmatism, among other conditions.
+This is especially true of patients with severe dry eye syndrome, keratoconus, and irregular astigmatism, among other conditions.

 That’s why eye doctors often prescribe scleral lenses to such patients.
 These specialized rigid, gas permeable contact lenses have a very wide diameter and extend over the entire corneal surface, making them effective and comfortable for people with irregular corneas.